input-output-hk/MIPs/MIP-timeout-continuation-considered-harmful/README.md

 ## Specification

-The only change proposed by this proposal is removal of the `timeout_continuation` from the `When` construct and usage of `Close` semantics as a default action after the timeout.
+The only change implied by this proposal is the removal of the `timeout_continuation` from the `When` the construct and usage of `Close` semantics upon the timeout.

 ## Backwards compatibility